amadeu-io/Etch-a-Sketch/README.md

 The grid is made of div's that change style on hover.
 The grid size can be changed (2 up to 40 squares per side).
 The size of the divs adjusts depending on the grid size so the canvas they are contained in never changes

-The default paint is black
+Black is the default paint

 When the raibow toggle is on, each square gets painted in a random color.
 The rainbow toggle can be turned off or back on at any time

-Font is PixelOperator by <a href='https://www.dafont.com/es/jayvee-d-enaguas.d2725'>Jayvee Enaguas</a>

 This was a heck of a JavaScript workout 🏋️